SideFx/wxTranslator/README.md

 Added a recommendation on how to build wxWidgets on macOS.
 See folder: `How to build wxWidgets`.

 **2025-12-14:**
 Finally managed to properly load the MO file in main.cpp by winning a fierce battle against wxStandardPaths.
 Added post_build commands for macOS to build the bundle (might still not be perfect).
-Rebuild all binary releases.
+Rebuilt all binary releases.